manni-truong/ddp_assign_diamonds/readme.md

-\name{DDP assignment - Diamond Price Predictor}
-\alias{DDP assignment - Diamond Price Predictor}

-\title{Diamond Price Predictor}
+---
+title: "Diamond Price Predictor"
+author: "Manni Truong"
+date: "31 January 2016"
+output: html_document
+---

 # Diamond Price Predictor

 ## Introduction

 This shiny app was built as part of Coursera's Developing Data Products course.
 The app uses the `diamonds` dataset which is part of `ggplot2`.
-We use machine learning to build a model that can be used to predict the price of a diamond given certain characteristics, such as carat.
+We use linear modelling to build a model that can be used to predict the price of a diamond given certain characteristics, such as carat.

 ## App

-The shiny app can be found:
+The app can be accessed at [shinyapps](https://mhtruong.shinyapps.io/assignment/)

-## Background

-## Usage
+## Pitch presentation

+The accompanying pitch presentation is found at